Calera welcomes Papa John’s, other businesses - Shelby County Reporter

 The pizza chain opened a location in The Hampton Center, located on U.S. 31 south of Marvin’s, on Thursday, Nov.
 19.

-Mayor John Graham indicated that opening day went extremely well at the new location.
+Mayor Jon Graham indicated that opening day went extremely well at the new location.

 “They said they were very pleased with the amount of business they had the first two days,” Graham said.